compayser/cogmapoptimizer/examples/Example1_en.md

 ## 6 Experimental studies

-In order to conduct experimental studies of the developed new AI algorithms and test their software implementation, a [corresponding version of the test case] (Example 1.zip) was developed.
+In order to conduct experimental studies of the developed new AI algorithms and test their software implementation, a [corresponding version of the test case](Example1.zip) was developed.

 By comparing solutions proposed by humans and AI, one can be convinced that AI solutions are more effective, and the new version of the algorithms is slightly superior to the previous one.